AMWA-TV/maj/README.md

 MAJ has implementations of some media-specialist data types that may be useful in other applications independently from whether they use AAF data.
 These can be found in the `tv.amwa.maj.record` package and include:

-* `TimecodeValue` - representation of SMPTE 12 timecode values, including static methods for parsing, converting to real time, drop frame calculations and timecode maths.
+* `TimecodeValue` - representation of SMPTE ST 12 timecode values, including static methods for parsing, converting to real time, drop frame calculations and timecode maths.
 * `AUID` - AAF unique identifier that is either a SMPTE Universal Label or a UUID.
 Includes methods for generating values.
 * `PackageID` - Representation, generation and manipulation of 32-byte SMPTE UMID values.
 * `DateStruct` and `TimeStruct` - AAF and MXF data and time representations with conversions to and from Java equivalent values.